Resilient Distributed Estimation Through Adversary Detection: Introduction

 \subsection{Literature Review}

-An important example that demonstrates the effect of misbehaving agents in distributed computation is the Byzantine Generals Problem~\cite{ByzantineGenerals}.
-In the Byzantine Generals Problem, a group of agents must decide, by passing messages between one another, whether or not to attack an enemy city.
+An important example that demonstrates the effect of misbehaving agents in distributed computation is the Byzantine Generals Problem~\cite{ByzantineGenerals} where a group of agents must decide, by passing messages between one another (in an all-to-all manner), whether or not to attack an enemy city.
 Adversarial agents attempt to disrupt the message passing process and cause the group to reach the incorrect decision.
 The authors of~\cite{ByzantineGenerals} show that, if the number of adversarial agents is at least one third of the number of all agents, then it is impossible to design any distributed algorithm (under the specified admissible class of message passing protocols) to compute the correct decision.
 Conversely, if the number of adversarial agents is less than one third of the number of all agents, they provide an algorithm for the non-adversarial agents to reach the correct decision even in the presence of adversaries.
+Reference~\cite{ByzantineGenerals} addresses consensus (i.e., agreeing on a decision whether or not to attack) in an all-to-all communication setting.
+In contrast, this paper studies distributed estimation in a sparse communication setting (i.e., agents may only communicate with their neighbors).

 Existing work has addressed Byzantine attacks in the context of decentralized inference~\cite{Varshney1, Varshney2, FusionCenterEstimation1, FusionCenterDetection2}, where individual agents make measurements of an unknown parameter and send their measurements to a fusion center.
 A fraction of the agents may be Byzantine agents that send arbitrary measurements to the fusion center, and the goal of the fusion center is to correctly infer the value of the unknown parameter even in the presence of Byzantine agents.
+In contrast to~\cite{Varshney1, Varshney2, FusionCenterEstimation1, FusionCenterDetection2}, this paper studies \textit{fully distributed} estimation: our setup does not use a fusion center.

 Our previous work studies attacks against centralized cyber-physical systems -- we address the impact of information on detecting attacks~\cite{ChenTAC} and develop optimal attack strategies for adversaries~\cite{ChenAttack1, ChenAttack2}.
 Existing work in cyber-physical security also examines large-scale networked systems.
-For example, reference~\cite{MoGrid} provides practical examples of cyber-physical attacks against power grids.
+Reference~\cite{MoGrid} provides examples of centralized cyber-physical attacks against power grids.
+Unlike~\cite{ChenTAC, ChenAttack1, ChenAttack2, MoGrid}, this paper studies resilience in a distributed setup instead of a centralized setup.